MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-8-assign-a-category-page-and-a-catalog-item-page-to-a-term.md

 ![Two Categories](../media/OTCSP_TwoCategories.jpg)

-Also, regardless of what type of product a visitor views, the catalog item page should be consistent.
+Also, regardless of the type of product a visitor views, the catalog item page should be consistent.
 For example always display an image of a product in the upper-left corner, followed by tables of product specifications.

 ![Two Products](../media/OTCSP_TwoProducts.jpg)